-\ Requirement of the Freshman Year Program for all students matriculating into the University with fewer than 24 credits.
+^{} Requirement of the Freshman Year Program for all students matriculating into the University with fewer than 24 credits.

 II.
+SUMMARY Credits

+Freshman Development Seminar 0-1

+Humanities 9-12

-SUMMARY Credits Freshman Development Seminar Humanities 0-1 9-12 7-11 Mathematics and/or Science Social Sciences 7-11 TOTAL 19-27
+Mathematics and/or Science 7-11

+Social Sciences 3

+TOTAL 19-27

 Students must earn at least 30 of the last 36 credits at the University of the Virgin Islands.
 Course work more than ten years old must be reviewed on a case-by-case basis to determine its appropriateness to the current University course requirements.
-In order to graduate, students must earn a minimum grade point average (GPA) of 2.00.
-This requirement is also applicable to courses in their major.
+In order to graduate, students must earn at least two times as many quality points as registered credits in all their courses as well as in the courses of their major.